Orange County Register: "Government gradually becoming less opaque"

 Mr. Mayer's metaphor is excellent: Instead of people having to knock on a government door—sometimes pounding on it for days—the information should be readily available on the Internet.
 "This report really is emblematic about a bigger conversation," he said.
 "It's turning around the relation of government to the people, who had to ask for the information.
 The new paradigm is that government has an obligation to keep it open, keep it available.
 Now, it's hide-and-seek.
 It's trying to find a needle in a haystack.
 The public should be engaged."

 For the 2013 report, California Forward found some decent progress in transparency in California.
-"Voters experienced the first dividends of citizen-drawn legislative districts, and robust new tools were launched to track compensation of public employees," the report found.

 A good example of this transparency is the website of Orange County government, ocgov.com.
 On the front page, listed under the "Popular" heading, is "Employment Compensation & Employment Contracts."
 Clicking there leads to documents of the compensation of county employees.
 That's a big improvement from the old method, where we went to the county offices in Santa Ana to pick up a large spreadsheet.